Sebastian Perdek

-Sebastian Perdek (born 30 June 1987) in a film, television and stage actor.
+Sebastian Perdek (/pl/; born 30 June 1987) is a film, television and stage actor.

 Biography

 Sebastian Perdek was born on 30 July 1987 in Bytom, Poland.

 He began acting in television series in 2013.
-In 2014 he had his stage debut in the Aleksander Fredro Theatre in Gniezno, Poland.
+In 2014, he had his stage debut in the Aleksander Fredro Theatre in Gniezno, Poland.

 In 2016, he graduated from the Wrocław branch of the Kraków National Academy of Theatre Arts, with a degree in acting.